Weight loss: 8st 1lb

 The first thing we learned was sensible portion control.
 We also added fruit and vegetables to every meal to help us feel full and swapped all our snacks for healthier ones.
 At around this time, a friend of ours gave us a dog and I took him out for a 30-minute walk every day.

 Gradually, our walks got faster and longer.
 Now, they’re runs of around 45 minutes every day.
-Exercise really helped with my weight loss and, motivated by my weigh-in, I started to lose weight every week.
+Exercise really helped with my weight loss and, motivated by my Wellness Check-in, I started to lose weight every week.

 Kitchen makeover Ruth and I have completely transformed the way we eat at home.
 We rediscovered the kitchen and found that it could be a fun place to be.
 Most evenings, we find a new recipe from a WW cookbook or the magazine and try it out together.
 We often cook enough for four people and store some for the kids’ tea the next day or freeze extra for the days we don’t have time to cook.